Linton Vassell

-Linton Vassell (born 3 June 1983) is an English mixed martial artist, who currently competes in the Heavyweight division of the PFL.
+Linton Vassell (born 3 June 1983) is an English mixed martial artist, who currently competes in the Heavyweight division of the Professional Fighters League.
 A professional since 2008, he has also competed for UCMMA and Cage Warriors.
 He is the former UCMMA Light Heavyweight Champion.

 Mixed martial arts career

 Early career

 Vassell started training in mixed martial arts at the age of 23 in 2007 in Milton Keynes.
 After training for six months he won his first amateur fight against opponent Ian Tobell in October 2007, three weeks later he was fighting for the AMMA Championship Title against Danny Hudson, a fight he won by submission.

 Vassell fought Stav Economou to a decision loss for the vacant UWC Heavyweight Championship.

 After winning his next fight, he went to Cage Warriors where he meet Simon Carlsen, he defeated Carlsen by decision at Cage Warriors 41.

 After winning two fights on UCMMA he went on to win the UCMMA Light Heavyweight Championship.